Javier Torre de Silva

 He has been involved in countless corporate deals, in particular those relating to the sale and purchase of enterprises.

-He is a professor in undergraduate administrative law, a topic which he has been teaching for 20 years, and is accredited by the Spanish National Agency for Quality Assessment and Accreditation (ANECA).
+He is an accredited doctoral professor in undergraduate administrative law, a topic which he has been teaching for 20 years.

 Javier has been named a leading lawyer by the most prestigious legal directories such as Chambers & Partners and Legal 500.
 Moreover, he has also been selected by several institutions as one of the 50 Best Lawyers in Spain with regards to contract law.
 He is also a member of ITech Law.